 PhD in Education with an emphasis in Teacher Learning, Research & Practice

-The program offers a welcoming and dynamic scholarly community.
+This program offers a welcoming, dynamic, and interdisciplinary scholarly community.
 In addition to foundational coursework, the Teacher Learning, Research & Practice program consists of four advanced seminar courses:

 - History and Policy Issues in Teaching and Teacher Education

-- Theories of Teacher Learning and Teacher Education, and
+- Theories and Methodologies of Teacher Learning and Teacher Education, and

 - Designing for Teacher Learning and Teacher Education.

-We are grounded in a commitment to the practice, study, and transformation of teacher education in ways that forward and honor humanizing thinking and action.
-Doctoral students enjoy opportunities to work in and with the school's multiple teacher education programs and to collaborate with faculty, doctoral students, and other stakeholders (e.g., school partners; community organizations) in the critical design and study of these programs.
-Conducting research with members of this community provides additional opportunities to deepen understandings from coursework and to pose and pursue questions using innovative research methodologies and methods.
+TLRP doctoral students enjoy opportunities to work in and with the school's multiple teacher preparation programs and to collaborate with faculty, doctoral students, and other stakeholders (e.g., school partners; community organizations) in the critical design and study of these programs.
+Participating in teacher preparation and conducting research with members of this community also provides opportunities to deepen understandings from coursework and to pose and pursue questions using a range of research methodologies and methods.

 Financial Support